 I am LGBTGEQQAI+ affirming in clinical practice and in life.
 This approach to living supports and embraces Lesbian, Gay, Bisexual, Transgender, Gender Expansive, Queer, Questioning, Allies, Intersex, and many other voices and identities.
 I understand all too well the negative impacts that sexism, homophobia, transphobia, and heterosexism can have on health and stability.

 I take a whole-heart relational approach to the health and wellness of you and your loved ones.
 This means that I show up and follow-up.
 You’ll get prompt answers to your e-mails, a live person on the phone, and if I’m in a meeting, I’ll return your call as soon as possible.
 I care about providing you the best possible treatment and believe that you are worthy and deserving of compassionate care.

 I am both creative and evidence-based.
 There is no better way to bring authenticity to a therapeutic relationship than through thoughtful empirically-supported treatment.
 While therapy can feel slow and winding at times, rest assured that I care about the end results as much as you do.

 The technical stuff

-I am a Licensed Marriage and Family Therapist, No. MFT001562, board certified in the State of Georgia, and AAMFT Clinical Supervisor, coaching new mental health professionals working toward post-graduate licensure.
-I have advanced clinical competence in ecosystemic biopsychosocial approaches, gender affirming care, hypnosis, trauma, attachment theory, and grief work.
-I am the product of COAMFTE Accreditation, from my masters to doctoral training—both anchored in systems theory and cybernetics, and focused on the application of culturally-responsive clinical practice.
+I am a Licensed Marriage and Family Therapist, No. MFT001562, board certified in the State of Georgia, and clinical supervisor, coaching new mental health professionals working toward post-graduate licensure.
+I have advanced clinical competence in ecosystemic biopsychosocial-spiritual approaches, gender affirming care, hypnosis, trauma, attachment theory, chronic illness, and grief work.
+I am the product of a rich accredited education, from my masters to doctoral training—both anchored in systems theory and cybernetics, and focused on the application of culturally-responsive clinical practice.